majidstd/mongo-express-k8s/README.md

 # Mongo Express on Kubernetes

-This project implements a basic web-based MongoDB admin interface on a Minikube kubernetes cluster.
+This project implements a basic web-based MongoDB admin interface on a Intersight kubernetes cluster.

 ![](resources/k8-flow.jpg)